MotoGP sponsorship: the differences between sponsoring a rider and sponsoring a team

-If we think about the immediate relationship that is available (for brands to leverage) between an athlete and their fanbase, we can see how the emotional connection that comes with a rider-based MotoGP sponsorship campaign might be very effective.
+Just think about the immediate relationship that exists (for brands to leverage) between an athlete and his/her fanbase; the emotional bond that comes with a rider-based MotoGP sponsorship campaign might be very effective.

-MotoGP fans are likely to feel a greater affinity with a rider than with their team, and the athlete in questions is likely to have the the availability, the charisma, and the fame that your potential customers immediately recognise.
+MotoGP fans are likely to feel a greater affinity with a rider than with their team, and the athlete in questions is likely to have the charisma, and the fame that your potential customers immediately recognize.
 After all, when visiting a track a guest is much more likely to try to take a picture with a MotoGP rider – probably settling for a snap with a bike only when the rider is not available.

-Now, let’s think about budgets.
-If you have a large budget for the MotoGP sponsorship campaign, by sponsoring a team you may be able to use images of the races and the riders themselves for a few days.
-The rider will have to wear the team uniform of the team, which is unlimited and can aid your communication – but be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this, you always need direct contract with the athlete in question.
+Now, let’s talk about budgets.
+If you have a large budget to invest in a MotoGP sponsorship campaign, by sponsoring a team you may be able to use the images of the bikes while racing and the riders in action for a few days.
+The rider will have to wear the team uniform and can use them in your communication activities.
+Be aware that personal endorsements (for example, “Valentino Rossi wins with X brand”) is not allowed – for this kind of deals, you always need the direct contract with the athlete in question.

-In some cases the sponsor, in addition to funding the team, also decides to get into an agreement with the rider.
+In some cases, the sponsor, in addition to sponsoring the team, also decides to get a deal even with the rider.
 These operations are quite common; an example to mention is the partnership between Fastweb and Valentino Rossi or Marc Marquez with Gas Jeans.

-A careful use of VIP Village passes could also be a good way to sponsor a MotoGP rider – trying to amplify your hospitality operations- You can organize a special event for some selected guest, a sort of a meet and greet, could also be a hugely beneficial part if your sports sponsorship campaign.
+A careful use of the VIP Village passes could also be a good instrument to add to a MotoGP rider sponsorship – trying to amplify your hospitality operations- You can organize a special event for some selected guest, a sort of a meet and greet with the rider; it will definitely be a hugely beneficial activation in your sports sponsorship campaign.